Good Relationship Communication

-We can find hundreds of books full of ideas on how to make relationship communication work.
-We can also find relationship charts, relationship maps, and other publications written on how we should interact with each other.
+We can find hundreds of books full of ideas on how to attain good relationship communication.
+We can also find relationship charts, relationship maps, and other publications on how to have a good relationship.
 However, these are just theories.
-We should never need a guidebook or require step-by-step instructions on how to interact.
-When we were children we were encouraged to speak up, we were also taught to respect our peers.
+We shouldn't need a guidebook or require step-by-step instructions on how to interact with others.
+When we were children we were encouraged to speak up.
+We were also taught to respect our peers.
 Communication as an adult shouldn't be different.

 The relationships that last the longest are the ones that have clear communication, respect, and honesty on both sides, not the ones full of rules and regulations to follow.
 It's the unnecessarily complicated relationships that unavoidably come to an end.
 However, if each party does their part in eliminating the unnecessary confusions, relationships will have the best chance for long-term success.
 Furthermore, relationships should never be one-sided where one individual is trying to manage things for both parties.
 Just like one person should not have to hold back their thoughts to avoid judgments.
 Everyone should practice regular self-examination.

 When approaching each new relationship, do it with respect and truth.
 Take each new person you meet at face value.
 It's detrimental to start a new relationship with prior baggage and unreasonable expectations.

 In summary, the key to the best relationship communication is for each person to say what's on their mind respectfully and be truthful.
 Forget about rules, regulations, equations, steps, maps, and theories.
 Forget about anything that someone put together with the intent of computing life's relationship problems.
 Instead, we should use common sense.
 We should talk to each person with respect and honesty.
 If this approach is practiced, everything else will fall into place, and nobody will need a "relationship rulebook” …